Managing a Local site’s SSL certificate in macOS

 Occasionally, if that “trust” process doesn’t work, you’ll need to manually let your Mac know that it can trust the Local site’s certificate.
+Newer macOS versions do not allow Local to trust an SSL certificate automatically.
+If you are experiencing this issue, follow the steps below.

 Step 1: Create the certificate with Local

-Even if this isn’t working in terms of getting the site to load over HTTPS, clicking the button directs Local to generate a certificate with the correct information about this site and attempt to register the certificate with macOS.
+Clicking the button directs Local to generate a certificate with the correct information about this site and attempt to register the certificate with macOS.

 Step 2: Keychain Access

-Open the site in a browser again and ensure that there is a ‘lock’ in the address bar.
-If the lock is missing, the first thing to check is if the address bar has https://
+Open the site in a browser again and ensure a ‘lock’ in the address bar.
+If the ‘lock’ is missing, the first thing to check is if the address bar has https:// at the beginning of the domain.

 Step 4: Update the URLs within the Database